DavidARivkin/xlambda/README.md

 _PENDING: Detail YAML template here..._

+### Adjust your Lambda functions

+Please follow these instructions (**PENDING LINK**) to adapt your Lambda function handlers to respond appropriatelly to warming requests.

 ### Deployment

 1. Create an S3 bucket (or use an existing one) and upload your YAML configuration options